AvaACook/Bank_Fraud_Predictive/README.md

 # Bank_Fraud_Predictive
-Model to predict fraudulent bank applications using a large Kaggle dataset, coded in R.
+Model to predict whether or not a bank application is fraudulent, coded in R.

+I used a large, realistic dataset from Kaggle for this project.
 Data available here: https://www.kaggle.com/datasets/sgpjesus/bank-account-fraud-dataset-neurips-2022

 Base Analysis uses the Base dataset, which represents the real-world, anonymized fraud data.